 We need to put the files safe on another computer to avoid this kind of problems.

 If you have another computer on Linux (or a NAS), you can transfer backup files on it to keep them safe.

 This method will work for macOS too.

-Personally, I’m using a 4 bay Synology NAS, which is great to save high volumes of critical data.
+Personally, I’m using a 4 bay Synology NAS like this one on Amazon, which is great to save high volumes of critical data.
 It’s a bit expensive, but you have redundancy and security that is difficult to get on a standard computer (and also many tools included).

 The first way to do this is manually.